surifirstpin/biplus_documentation/docs/DataRun.md

  ## Display  Row Limitation

-**6.**  You can limit the rows in the data extracted by selectin the limit value to your desired number from the given list. and Query Time
+**6.**  You can limit the rows in the data extracted by selecting the limit value to your desired number from the given list.( 100,500,1000,5000,10000,100000)

+ ## Display Query Time

 - **Query time** display the total time taken to build the query of a report.

 - **Rows** displays number of rows fetched while retrieving data.